laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

     conda

 If you get ``conda: command not found``, you do **not** have Conda installed.
-Its installation is easy, follow the `Conda installation instructions <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`_ :fa:`fa-solid fa-arrow-up-right-from-square`.
+Its installation is easy, follow the `Conda installation instructions <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`_.

 .. tip::
-    When deciding whether to install Anaconda or Miniconda, read `their section <https://conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda>`_ :fa:`fa-solid fa-arrow-up-right-from-square` about their differences.
+    When deciding whether to install Anaconda or Miniconda, read `their section <https://conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda>`_ about their differences.
 If you are not sure, we recommend Miniconda.

 Install idtracker.ai